-For this reporting period, over 1,100 teachers renewed their license.
-License expiration dates are cyclical and there was a significant increase in the number of renewals in this reporting period.
+Teachers have used the HTSB online licensing system since July 1, 2010, to renew their license.
+Requirements to renew a teaching license may be found in Appendix C. For this reporting period, over 1,200 teachers renewed their license.
 The majority of teachers used their employment evaluation as evidence of meeting the performance standards.
 HTSB continues to work with the DOE to ensure educators meet the performance standards using a combination of their new evaluations and professional growth plans.
-The new Educator Effectiveness System, combined with an individual's professional development plan, validates that a person meets all ten performance standards over a five year period.
+The Educator Effectiveness System, combined with an individual's professional development plan, validates that a person meets all ten performance standards over a five year period.